lovelinarichter/UnsupervisedLearning/README.md

 The goal of this project is to look at relationships between demographics features, organize the population into clusters, and see how prevalent customers are in each of the segments obtained.

 ## Installation
-Install project_tests.py and other Anaconda libraries of Python.
+Install Anaconda libraries of Python.
 The code should run with no issues using Python versions 3.*.

 ## File Descriptions
 The data used for this project are available through Udacity's workspace and cannot be shared due Terms and Conditions.